 Making gluten free sugar cookies can be difficult since the dough needs to be stretchy enough to be rolled out, cut and be transferred to a pan.
 Gluten provides the “stretch” in traditional roll-out cookie dough, so gluten free dough can be a little bit tougher to work with.

-I have tested this recipe many times and the cookies always come out delicious.
 To be successful in making your gluten free sugar cookies, here are a few tips:

 - If you aren’t allergic to coconut (technically a tree nut), use coconut oil in place of shortening.
 It adds a delicious buttery flavor to the cookie (a plus for those avoiding butter due to dairy allergy).

 - Be sure to refrigerate the dough for at least an hour before attempting to roll it out.

 - Knead the dough a little before rolling it out.
 This warms it up a little and makes it easier to work with.